naiavu/GettingCleaningData/Codebook.md

 ### Naming variables

-The following online guides were reviewed for the naming convention in this project:
+The following online guides were reviewed to help make a decision on naming convention for this project:

 http://www.r-bloggers.com/consistent-naming-conventions-in-r/

 https://google-styleguide.googlecode.com/svn/trunk/Rguide.xml

-Since dot notation is confusing for users of many Object-Oriented programming languages (myself included) where dots are meaningful; and because underscores were not recommended, I chose lowerCamelCase as my style of naming convention in R.
+Since period separated variables are confusing for users of many programming languages where they may separate a property from an object; and because underscores were not recommended, the  lowerCamelCase was my choice of naming variables.

-The following modifications were done on variable names in this project:
+The following modifications were done on variable names of the original dataset to make them follow selected naming convention as well as be more understandable:
 * prefix t was replaced by time
 * prefix f was replaced by frequency
 * Acc was replaced by Accelerometer